suneepathangay/NBA-Bet-Simulator/README.md

 How The Program Works

-Initially we reverse engineered an NBA API to get the upcoming matches.
-However we switched a prebuilt RAPID API for consistent data.
-The user would login/signup and a Firebase uid would be assigned to the user.
-The uid, matchup,bet, and odds would be written to a sqlite datbase through the Flask Python backend.
-In the methods file are the functions used to write/read/process the JSON data from the database.
-Additionally, the functions to determine, the winner of the matchup are included.
+This was a project me and Shoumik started a while ago.
+However, it was completely redone.
+Firstly, the UI/UX was completely redone.
+Secondly, I cancelled all of our prebuilt API's from RapidApi and started rebuilding this from ground up.
+Instead of using the prebuilt API's the NBA API(can be found under the API folder) were reverse engineered to bet the current games of the week.
+The Draft Kings API was also reverse engineered to get the odds of each matchup.
+The NBA API was then reversed again to get the outcome of the matchup.

-After waiting for a day, the user will be able to request the payout and a message will be displayed on the page whether the won or lost the bet along with the money, they recieved or lost from the bet.
+The tech was still the same as we used React.js/Next.js for the frontend and Flask for the backend.

 Things We Might Add:

 We might improve the user authentication by directly signing in with Google.